The new MDR and IVDR, consequences for manufacturers

 There are also stricter rules for authorised representatives.

-- Your authorised representative will have to register in EUDAMED and keep their listing up-to-date.
-At this time, EUDAMED is still under construction, and the existing registration systems remain in place.
+• Your authorised representative has to register in EUDAMED and keep their listing up-to-date.

-- Your authorised representative will have to make sure you have drafted the EU conformity declaration and technical documentation.
+• Your authorised representative has to make sure you have drafted the EU conformity declaration and technical documentation.

 Extra demands for IVD manufacturers